quickfeed/quickfeed/doc/local-setup/local-setup.md

 You can now visit Quickfeed on the ip-address 127.0.0.1.

 ## Alternative to using Nginx

 ### Running Quickfeed using only Envoy

 This can be done using the configuration found in [this Envoy config file](/doc/local-setup/envoy.yaml).

-Replace the content of lines preceeded by a comment in the envoy.yaml file with the configuration your setup is using.
+Replace the content of lines preceded by a comment in the envoy.yaml file with the configuration your setup is using.

 Additionally, you must modify this line in [GRPCManager.ts](/public/src/managers/GRPCManager.ts) (line 60) to include the port you configure Envoy to listen for GRPC traffic (default :8080).